hamnahasan/Homework3/README.md

 # Reproducibility Instructions

 - So, long as you have the listed packages mentioned there should be no trouble running the workflow.
+- When the notebook prompts you to submit a file - please submit the data file `data/Raw \data.csv`.s
 - Please see the `requirements.txt` file.

 # Merge conflicts